abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

  77 /a/b/c/d/e/menu.c
  27 /a/b/c/ab.c

-while for last modification time with -t, and with -st for both
+and for last modification time with -t also for both with -st
-it always searchs for as many directories depths available as the OS can manage,
+it always searchs for as many directories depths available as OS would care,
-to limit the directory depth put -d option, e.g. current and 1 directory below, with -d2; current and 2 directories below with -d3... so on,
+to limit the directory depth put -d option, e.g. for current and 1 directory below, with -d2; current and 2 directories below with -d3... so on,

 it may be navigated in absolute path way
 $ cd /z